john0227/tmux-workspace-usage/README.md

 # tmux-workspace-usage

-A tmux plugin that shows the memory and CPU usage of your workspace processes in the tmux status bar.
+A tmux plugin that displays the memory and CPU usage of your workspace processes in the tmux status bar.

 ## Features